ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 - [ ] Add tests for enhanced profile display
 - [ ] Update documentation to mention new feature
 - [ ] Ensure backward compatibility with existing READMEs
+- [ ] Update `ordinator brew export` to use `brew leaves -r` instead of `brew list` for formulas
+- [ ] Add `brew list --cask` support to export casks separately
+- [ ] Store formulas and casks separately in TOML configuration
+- [ ] Update `ordinator brew install` to install both formulas and casks on apply
+- [ ] Add separate `homebrew_formulas` and `homebrew_casks` fields to profile configuration
+- [ ] Update TOML structure to distinguish between formulas and casks
+- [ ] Modify export process to call both commands and merge results
+- [ ] Update install process to handle both formulas and casks installation
+- [ ] Add tests for separate formula and cask handling
+- [ ] Update documentation to reflect new formula/cask separation
+- [ ] Remove backward compatibility with existing `homebrew_packages` field
+- [ ] Update existing configurations to use new formula/cask structure

 **HTML Structure:**